 Wahidullah Medical Corp. v.
 St. Joseph Hospital of Eureka, et al.

-Defending St. Joseph Health with respect to antitrust (group boycott, monopolize, and conspiracy), false advertising, unfair competition, and tortious interference claims.
+Defended St. Joseph Health with respect to antitrust (group boycott, monopolize, and conspiracy), false advertising, unfair competition, and tortious interference claims.
+Case settled favorably.
 (N.D.
-Cal. ongoing)
+Cal.
+2019)

 Curtis, et al. v.
 Providence Health and Services